MobilityData/gtfs-validator/README.md

 * Number of threads used to run the validator.
 * The country code used for phone number validation.

-# Run the app via command line
+# Using the command line
 ### Setup
 1. Install [Java 11 or higher](https://www.oracle.com/java/technologies/javase-downloads.html).
 To check which version of Java is installed on your computer, type the following command in the terminal: `java --version`.
 2. Navigate to the [Releases page](https://github.com/MobilityData/gtfs-validator/releases) and download the latest `Gtfs Validator` CLI jar (not OS-specific).
 It is located in the **Assets** section of the release, and it looks like `gtfs-validator-vX.X.X_cli.jar`